lynk-design/lynk/docs/components/input.md

 </lynk-input>
 ```

-### Using the Default Slot for Custom Controls
+### Using the Action Slot for Custom Button Controls

-Use the default slot to append a button next to the input.
+Use the `action` slot to append a button next to the input.
+Alternatively, the `prefix` and `suffix` slots can be used to place an icon button inside the input container.

 ```html preview
 <lynk-input type="search" placeholder="Search" clearable>